scnr/book/src/deployment/distributed/agent.md

 The `scnr_spawn` utility largely accepts the same options as `scnr`.

-If a the _Agent_ is out of _slots_ you will see the following message:
+If the _Agent_ is out of _slots_ you will see the following message:

 ```
 [~] Agent is at maximum utilization, please try again later.